AsP3X/my-docker-setup/setup-traefik/README.md

 <br>

 ## Step 1:
-  - create following folder structure at a location of your choise
+  - Create following folder structure at a location of your choise

   ```tree
   traefik/